HomeDev GuideRecipesAPI Reference

 Warning

-For example, a tab previously named "SEO Settings" may be migrated to "G_SEOSettings" in the database.
-The Display Name is preserved and continues to appear correctly in the UI, but any code that references the old tab name by its identifier (for example, via [PropertyTabAssignment("SEO Settings")] or equivalent) will break after migration and must be updated to use the new prefixed name.
+For example, a tab previously named SEO Settings is migrated to G_SEOSettings in the database.
+The Display Name is preserved and continues to display correctly in the UI.
+Any code that references the old tab name by its identifier (for example, via [PropertyTabAssignment("SEO Settings")] or equivalent) breaks after migration and must be updated to use the new prefixed name.

-Post-upgrade checklist for tab identifiers:
+Post-upgrade checklist for tab identifiers

 2. Check Settings > Edit Tabs after upgrading for any tabs with a G_ prefix.
 These were auto-migrated and their identifiers have changed.